Siteglide/documentation/ecommerce/get-started-ecommerce/cart-checkout-and-quotes/volume-pricing.md

 | `{{product.currency_symbol}}`                  | £           |                                                                                                                                                                                                        |
 | `{{product.price}}`                            | 19.00       | This formatted price shows the actual price of the order row.
 This will either be the default price, or a volume price if available.                                                                   |

-The following example shows how the Volume Pricing can be shown inside a \<td> element in an Order Confirmation Email.
+The following example shows how the Volume Pricing can be shown inside a `&lt;td&gt;` element in an Order Confirmation Email.

 ```liquid
 <td style="padding: 5px 5px 5px 15px; font-weight: 200;" align="right">